-Every student is encouraged to customize their program.
+You are encouraged to customize your program.
 Each student can develop a theme for the major, pick a survey sequence and select additional courses that give coherence to the degree program and allow room for exploration.

 Every major must take at least take ten classes in history, five of which must be at the 300-level or above and none can be at the 100-level.
 Detailed requirements are described below.
 All History Department requirements are in addition to College of LSA requirements.